ZiedYT/chats-revenge-public/README.md

+# Chat's Revenge
-# Twitch Channel Points Bot, by ZiedYT
+## Twitch Channel Points Bot, by ZiedYT
 DM me for any issues :)
 ## Features
 - Runs locally (for free :D) in your PC to enable channel points rewards